fratajcz/speos/docs/source/extension.rst

     test_input 2022-08-30 14:28:59,330 [INFO] speos.datasets: Data(x=[16852, 99], edge_index=[2, 158962], y=[16852], train_mask=[16852], test_mask=[16852], val_mask=[16852])
     ...

-You can see the line ``Using 1 additional node data sources: ['MyData']`` indicating that it finds the definition of your dataset.
+You can see the line :obj:`Using 1 additional node data sources: ['MyData']` indicating that it finds the definition of your dataset.
-Further down you can see the dimension of the feature matrix: ``Data(x=[16852, 99], ...`` indicating that we have 16852 genes which each has 99 features.
+Further down you can see the dimension of the feature matrix: :obj:`Data(x=[16852, 99], ...)` indicating that we have 16852 genes which each has 99 features.

 If we delete our description from :obj:`"extensions/datasets.json.py"` (i.e. turn it into an empty list again), and leave everything else as it is, the corresponding line in the output will change to: